waldofouche/lighthouse/docs/config/logging.md

 The `dir` option is used to configure the directory where the log file should be stored.
-If not set, OFFA will not log to file.
+If not set, LightHouse will not log to file.

 ### `stderr`
 <span class="badge badge-purple" title="Value Type">boolean</span>
 <span class="badge badge-blue" title="Default Value">`false`</span>
 <span class="badge badge-green" title="If this option is required or optional">optional</span>

-The `stderr` option indicates if OFFA logs to `stderr`.
+The `stderr` option indicates if LightHouse logs to `stderr`.

 ## `internal`
-The `internal` option is used to configure logging for OFFA's internal logging, i.e. logging related to what OFFA does.
+The `internal` option is used to configure logging for LightHouse's internal logging, i.e. logging related to what LightHouse does.

 ??? file "config.yaml"

     ```yaml
     logging:
         internal:
-            dir: /var/log/offa
+            dir: /var/log/lighthouse
             stderr: true
             level: info
             smart:
                 enabled: true
-                dir: /var/log/offa/errors
+                dir: /var/log/lighthouse/errors
     ```

 All configuration options from [`access`](#access) also can be used with